The wall camera and table microphones can be used from the Mac mini located in the room east wall cabinet (to the far right as you enter the room).

 The Mac mini should always be turned on.
 If it is not, turn it on using the power button on one of the corners of the grey Mac mini box the cabinet.
-If you end up having to turn the Mac on, you'll also likely need to follow the troubleshooting tip below regarding the button on the ‘Canopus’ box.

 The wireless keyboard and mouse are on top of the cabinet.
 They can be detached from their lightning cables when charged.
 Reconnect the cables to charge.